 LIMITED EDITION

-The 3rd edition in the color “Royal Bleu” is limited to 100 copies and available at a price of 500 EUR.
+The 3rd edition in the color "Royal Bleu" is limited to 100 pieces and available at a price of 500 EUR.

-The 1st edition in black was limited to 100 copies and is no longer available.
+The 1st edition in the color black was limited to 100 pieces and is no longer available.

-WHAT SPECIAL PIECES DID QUEEN LUISE OF PRUSSIA ONCE KEEP IN HER BOX?
+WHAT SPECIAL ITEMS DID QUEEN LUISE OF PRUSSIA ONCE KEEP IN HER BOX?

-WHAT SPECIAL PIECES DID QUEEN LUISE OF PRUSSIA ONCE KEEP IN HER BOX?
+WHAT SPECIAL ITEMS DID QUEEN LUISE OF PRUSSIA ONCE KEEP IN HER BOX?

-The porcelain body, the center of the piece of jewelry, is evidence of the manufactory's unique expertise.
-The virtuosity in handling the material porcelain is reflected in the processing using a diamond cutting process in which the porcelain piece is perfected by hand.
-Thomas Wenzel further developed the industrial designer Weizenegger's design and applied it to the special features of the noble material.
+The porcelain body, the centerpiece of the piece of jewelry, is proof of the manufactory's unique expertise.
+The virtuosity in working with porcelain is evident in the diamond-cutting process, in which the porcelain piece is perfected by hand.
+Thomas Wenzel further developed the design by industrial designer Weizenegger and transferred it to the special features of this precious material.
 The combination of the deep black color of the object's exterior with the shiny gold interior exudes something mysterious and mystical.